Vectors

 Weakly Typed (JTS API)

-For JTS, the result type of any union
+For JTS, the result type of any union, difference, or intersection will simply be a Geometry.

 point intersection line